 However pothos can be propagated without any leaves, but it will take much longer.

-If you’re unsure about the practice of propagation, the Pothos is a great species to learn on, as they are incredibly easy.
+If you’re unsure about the practice of propagation, the Pothos is a great species to learn about, as they are incredibly easy to care for.
 It is best to begin propagation during the spring or summer, as this is the main growing season.

 Pothos is a fast grower and can grow up to 40 feet high and 6 feet wide and the leaves can grow to 2 feet in size.